 Ex-lovers together: We are destroying the tokens of our love, and we will not marry.

-- All Quenya dialects: Nancáramme i tengwi melmemmo, az lá vestuvamme.
+- Vanyarin Quenya: Nancáramme i tengwi melmemmo, az lá vestuvamme.

 - Doriathren/Woodelven Sindarin: Danechedif i naid e-meleth vîn, ah avof *bestad.

 - Exilic Sindarin: Danechedif i naid e-meleth vîn, ar avof *bestad.

 The Noldor have a special tradition that goes with marriage.
 Before or during the feast, the mother of the bride (if the mother isn’t available, another female relative will do this instead) will give the groom a gem hung on a chain, and the father (or male relative) will give the bride a gem hung on a chain.